smartbch/docs/whitepaper/MoeingChainWhitepaper-en.md

 MoeingEVM is a parallelized execution engine that currently manages multiple EVM contexts and executes multiple transactions.
 Based on an optimized EVM implementation from [evmone](https://github.com/ethereum/evmone), it can be observed that there are several novel techniques adopted to maximize transaction parallelism.

-As multi-core CPUs become more and more popular, scalability would be hindered in the context of Ethereum's single-thread execution semantics, under the constraint that speeding it up is very hard.
+As multi-core CPUs become more and more popular, scalability would be hindered in the context of Ethereum's single-thread execution semantics, because under its constraint speeding up is very hard.
 But if we switch to multi-thread execution semantics, a better overall result would be achieved as multi-core CPUs can be utilized more easily and in a more straightforward manner.

 So MoeingEVM is developed following the multi-thread execution semantics.